 The document will outline a scenario and list factors affecting a hypothetical business – previous examples include an international acquisition and the public listing of an SME (small or medium enterprise).
 Your job is to root out any legal or commercial issues relating to the next phase of its growth.
 Be warned: you won't have enough time to formulate a response to every element.
 This is deliberate and is designed to establish if you can synthesise your legal knowledge into advice relevant to the candidate – you need to reconcile commercial issues with points of law, with the emphasis on commercial.

 Expect to be challenged – advocacy demands that you can formulate a point and defend a position, but also that you have the flexibility to review that point as new information comes to light.
 One of the reasons Allen & Overy doesn't give you enough time to prepare is so that they can bring up points that you've missed.
 It's likely that you'll have to reconsider your conclusion, but the trick is to be fluid in your thinking: admit when you're wrong and weave the new information you're given into a coherent argument.

-Here are three previous Allen & Overy questions and advice on how to tackle them
+Here are two previous Allen & Overy questions and advice on how to tackle them

 Allen & Overy motivation question: Why are you interested in corporate law?

 Approach to take: The key to answering this question is to remember 'corporate' is as important as 'law'.
 It can be a leap after having your head in books for the duration of your studies, but City law firms are in the business of making money.
 Commercial awareness is more than reading the Financial Times – you need to present yourself as somebody who appreciates the continuous drive to achieve a competitive advantage in the marketplace.